James-Fleming12/ReShop/README.md

 **Current Stack**:
 Microservice Oriented Architecture
-    - A microservice for the web client, both mobile clients, and the backend API Connections only need to be made between the backend API and the clients
+    - A microservice for the web client, the mobile client (and it's API), and the backend API (and the database) Connections only need to be made between the proxy API and the clients (Users can't access the logic backend API) Allows each service to be scaled appropriately
-    - No inter-client communication
+    - If there are more requests the mobile proxy can be scaled, etc.

 Frontend: Astro, Svelte (interactivity), Vercel (adapter)
 Backend: ExpressJS, NodeJS, Prisma